-But it’s still important to know the meaning and difference of the words you use often.
+Important to know the meaning and difference of the words you use often.
 So, what is the difference between WWW and the Internet, and why do they meet?

 What Is the World Wide Web?

 Web pages can find their addresses on the World Wide Web, a global network of web pages.
-WWW is sometimes difficult to remember because it used one word for so long.
+WWW is sometimes difficult to remember.
+Because it used one word for so long.
 It is used to share information.
 Devices connected to the network communicate using various protocols, including HTTPS.

 On your screen, you will see content from the web.
 The web is accessible every time a page is a load into your browser.
 Hence, it is called a web page.
 It’s not a worldwide web, despite its name.
 Internet infrastructure is required for it to work.